-Sixty-one percent (61%) of voters approve of the way the Supreme Court is doing its job, according to a new national survey by ScottRasmussen.com.
-That high level of confidence in the Court has remained consistent in monthly surveys dating back to August of 2018 (see topline trends).
+Sixty-six percent (66%) of voters approve of the way the Supreme Court is doing its job, according to a new survey by ScottRasmussen.com.
+That’s up a point from a month ago and reflects the highest level of confidence measured in monthly surveys dating back to August of 2018 (see topline trends).

 Data released earlier showed that 42% of voters favor increasing the size of the Supreme Court.

 We also provide daily updates on the president’s job approval and the generic congressional ballot.
 It’s all part of our mission to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).

 The new national survey of 1,002 Registered Voters was conducted May 3-4, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
 It has a 3.1 percentage point Margin of Error with a 95% level of confidence.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).